 - ✕Bottom-mounted speaker

-Samsung Galaxy S6 Release date and price
+Samsung Galaxy S6 release date and price

 The Galaxy S6 was announced on March 1, during MWC 2015 with the Galaxy S6 release date set for April 10.
 The Galaxy S6 will launch in black, white, gold and blue.
+Check out the Galaxy S6 price details below.

 In the UK the official Galaxy S6 price is 599 GBP for the 32 GB version, 659 GBP for the 64 GB version and 739 GBP for the 128 version.
 In the UK, the Galaxy S6 release date will be April 10.